codeplaysoftware/portDNN/docs/OPTIONS.md

-# SYCL-DNN Configuration Options
+# portDNN Configuration Options

-SYCL-DNN's CMake provides a number of configuration options to control which parts of the code will be built, tested and benchmarked.
+portDNN's CMake provides a number of configuration options to control which parts of the code will be built, tested and benchmarked.
 They are described here.